RLD Fisher Information Bound for Multiparameter Estimation of Quantum Channels: Introduction

-In this paper, we focus on one quantum generalization of the Fisher information, known as the right logarithmic derivative (RLD) Fisher information \cite{YL73}, and we study its properties and application in quantum channel estimation.
-In particular, we prove that the RLD Fisher information of quantum channels is a single-letter and efficiently computable multiparameter Cramer--Rao bound for all quantum channels.
-Our bound applies in the most general setting of sequential channel estimation, depicted in Figure~\ref{fig:sequential strategies}. ``Single-letter'' here is a term from information theory, meaning that the RLD Fisher information is evaluated with respect to a single copy of the channel only (see \eqref{eq:single-letter-multi-param-crb} for a precise statement of our result).
 We approach this problem by introducing the amortized RLD Fisher information value, which quantifies the net increase in RLD Fisher information that one obtains by sampling from a quantum channel.
-We prove a chain-rule property for the RLD Fisher information value of a quantum channel, and we then use this to conclude our single-letter multiparameter Cramer--Rao bound.
-This bound implies that Heisenberg scaling is unattainable for channel estimation in the multiparameter setting, whenever the RLD Fisher information value is finite.
+We prove a chain-rule property for the RLD Fisher information value of a quantum channel, which we use to conclude our single-letter multiparameter Cramer--Rao bound.
+This bound has the implication that Heisenberg scaling is unattainable for channel estimation in the multiparameter setting, whenever the RLD Fisher information value is finite.
 Finally, we apply our bound to a concrete example of physical interest: estimating the parameters of a generalized amplitude damping channel.